-Table 3 shows the frequency (count) of each combination of responses (XY, YZ, and ZX, 589 respectively) in Replicate 1 (rows) and Replicate 2 (columns) for S20, aggregated over the 590 four triples.
-Entries on the diagonal represent cases where S20 made the same responses 591 on all three choice problems on both replications within sessions.
-For example, the entry of 592 35 in Row 111 and Column 111 indicates that this participant chose X over Y, Y over Z, 593 and Z over X on both replicates of these choice problems 35 times out of 120 opportunities 594 (30 sessions by 4 triples).
-This participant, S20, also repeated the transitive, 212 pattern 26 595 times.
-Counts that are off-diagonal represent cases where there was at least one response 596 reversal (among the three choices in a triple) between two replications.
-597
+Table 3 shows the frequency (count) of each response pattern in Replicate 1 (rows) and 600 Replicate 2 (columns) for S20, aggregated over the four triples.
+Entries on the diagonal 601 represent cases where S20 made the same responses on all three choice problems on both 602 replications within sessions.
+For example, the entry of 35 in Row 111 and Column 111 603 indicates that this participant chose X over Y, Y over Z, and Z over X on both replicates 604 of these choice problems 35 times out of 120 opportunities (30 sessions by 4 triples).
+This 605 participant, S20, also repeated the transitive, 212 pattern 26 times.
+Counts that are off-606 diagonal represent cases where there was at least one response reversal (among the three 607 choices in a triple) between two replications.
+608

-A crosstabulation like Table 3 was constructed for each participant; individual tables were also constructed for each person and each choice problem.
-Four similar tables were also made separately for each choice triple aggregated over participants, and one was made for all choice problems and participants.
+A crosstabulation like Table 3 was constructed for each participant.
+Four similar tables

+were also made separately for each choice triple aggregated over participants.
 These 8 by 8 tables were fit by group and individual TE models, described in the next two sections.
+12

+Insert Table 4 about here

-604 Insert Table 4 about here
+Insert Table 4 about here

-606 3.1 Group TE Model Solutions
+615 3.1 Group TE Model Solutions

-Birnbaum's (2013) Excel spreadsheet, TE8x8\fit.xlsx, available from the supplement to Birn- baum and Wan (2020), was used to find maximum likelihood estimates of the parameters of the TE fitting model to each of the 8 by 8 tables of frequencies of response patterns.
+Birnbaum's (2013) Excel spreadsheet, TE8x8\fit.xlsx, available from the supplement to Birnbaum and Wan (2020), was used to find maximum likelihood estimates of the parameters of the TE fitting model to each of the 8 by 8 tables of frequencies of response patterns.

-Table 4 presents parameters from group analyses, for comparison with the results of Butler and Pogrebna (2018) as in Table 2 of Birnbaum (2020).
-The modal pattern in all four triples in Table 4 was 212, the pattern implied by TAX with its prior parameters.
-The second 612 most frequent pattern is 121, the pattern implied by EV.
-Aggregated over all participants 613 and triples, the intransitive, 111 and 222 patterns represent 9% and 5% of the estimated true 614 patterns, respectively (Table 4).
-For the same four triples, Butler and Pogrebna's data had 615 11% and 33%, respectively.
-In Butler and Pogrebna, Pattern 222 in Triple 2 had an estimated 616 incidence of 51% compared with only 2% for the present study.
-These differences seem quite 617 large; nevertheless, data of both studies showed 212 as the most common preference pattern 618 and both studies found sizeable violations of transitivity of 111 and 222.
-619
+Table 4 presents parameters from group analyses for comparison with the results of Butler 619 and Pogrebna (2018) as in Table 2 of Birnbaum (2020).
+The modal pattern in all four triples 620 in Table 4 was 212, the pattern implied by TAX with its prior parameters.
+The second most 621 frequent pattern is 121, the pattern implied by EV.
+Aggregated over all participants and 622 triples, the intransitive, 111 and 222 patterns represent 9% and 5% of the estimated true 623 patterns, respectively (Table 4).
+For the same four triples, Butler and Pogrebna's data had 624 11% and 33%, respectively.
+In Butler and Pogrebna, Pattern 222 in Triple 2 had an estimated 625 incidence of 51% compared with only 2% for the present study.
+These differences seem quite 626 large; nevertheless, data of both studies showed 212 as the most common preference pattern 627 and both studies found sizeable violations of transitivity of 111 and 222.
+628

 The gTET analysis in Table 4 provides a rough assessment of the descriptive accuracy of the models in Table 1.
-The MPW, MIN, MEDIAN, MAX, and EV models can account for only 0.09, 0.09, 0.04, 0.20, and 0.20 of the behavior, respectively, so none of these parameterfree models can be considered viable as stand-alone descriptive models of group data.
+The MPW, MIN, MEDIAN, MAX, and EV models can account for only 0.09, 0.09, 0.04, 0.20, and 0.20 of the behavior, respectively, so none of these parameterfree models can be considered viable as stand-alone descriptive models of the group data.